Mikołaj Olędzki: Leeds Rhinos

+Olędzki played a total of 21 games for Leeds in the 2023 Super League season as the club finished 8th on the table and missed the playoffs.

+Olędzki played 21 matches for Leeds in the 2024 Super League which saw the club finish 8th on the table.

+Olędzki played 22 games for Leeds in the 2025 Super League season as the club finished 4th on the table.
+He played in the clubs elimination playoff loss against St Helens.

 Bradford Bulls

 He joined Bradford on a loan deal in February 2017.
-He featured in Round 1 (Hull Kingston Rovers).
+He made 20 appearances for the club and scored in the 30–16 win over Swinton Lions.

 Featherstone Rovers

-While on a dual-registration Mikolaj has played for Featherstone Rovers during the season 2017, and 2018.
+While on a dual-registration Olędzki has played for Featherstone Rovers during the season 2017, and 2018.

 International career

-In July 2018 he was selected in the England Knights Performance squad.
+In July 2018, he was selected in the England Knights Performance squad.
 Later that year he was selected for the England Knights on their tour of Papua New Guinea.
 He played against Papua New Guinea at the Oil Search National Football Stadium.

-In 2019 he was selected for the England Knights against Jamaica at Headingley Rugby Stadium.
+In 2019, he was selected for the England Knights against Jamaica at Headingley Rugby Stadium.

 In October 2021, he made his Test debut for England against France.
 He was named in England's World Cup squad.

 Personal life

 He attended Mount St. Mary's Catholic High School in Leeds between 2010 and 2015.
 He studied at Notre Dame Catholic Sixth Form in Leeds and won their 'Sports Person of the Year Award' for his efforts in the sport of Rugby League with the Leeds Rhinos.

-In January 2018 Mikolaj announced via Instagram that he and his partner are expecting their first child.
+In January 2018, Olędzki announced via Instagram that he and his partner are expecting their first child.